top of page

 -Splitleaf Philodendron will take full sun in the yard, but sometimes in a pot on the patio the temperatures get too hot for it.

--Xanadu Philodendron has smaller leaves but a lot more.
+-Xanadu Philodendron has smaller leaves but many more.
 It needs pretty much the same conditions as other philodendrons.
+I like it a lot!!

 -Most succulents can take the summer heat and they look right at home in a container, but they don't wilt so don't forget to water them.